guettli/programming-guidelines/README.md

 If you are doing "ssh production-server ... rm ...": Please ask yourself what you are doing here.
-How can you automate this, to make this unneccessary in the future.
+How can you automate this, to make this unnecessary in the future?

 ### VPS vs Kubernetes vs PaaS

 There are several ways to execute your code and make your application available to the public.

-VPS: Virtual private Server.
+VPS: Virtual Private Server.
 These are cheap, you can get one for 3 Euro per month.
 Benefit: You can install and configure it right the way you want it to be.
 Drawback: You need knowledge about Linux.

 Kubernetes: This is the current hype.
 It's great for huge data centers... but ... do you have a huge data center?

 PaaS: Plattform as a Service.
-For example provided by Heroku, Google, Amazon.
+For the example provided by Heroku, Google, Amazon.
 They try to make your life easier.
 Pro: easy to use.
 Con: more expensive.

 My hint: if unsure use PaaS.
 If you want to learn the basics of running a server, then use a VPS.